 Podcasts are a series of audio only programs.
 Most are released on a regular basis – every day, every week or a couple of times each month – and can deal with most any topic imaginable.
 Podcasting has been around the Internet for some years, but has recently gained new interest with the popularity of Serial and other new podcast series, as well as easier access to mobile technologies that let you download and listen to podcasts “on the go”.

 Faculty have used podcasts to let students explore writing and creating multimedia.
 Students might do original research, conduct interviews, and then prepare a script, record and edit a short ten minute program.
 Podcasts work well in classes where students are progressing through original research or exploring a topic through a semester, using a podcast episode every few weeks to distill and analyze what they are learning.

-Podcasting can be done in Duke classes using commonly available tools – student laptops or mobile devices, free audio software, and Duke’s blogging platform, Sites@Duke.
+Podcasting can be done in Duke classes using commonly available tools – student laptops or mobile devices, free audio software, and Duke’s multimedia streaming platform, Warpwire.

 Preparing Students for the Assignment

 Students will need to be able to record and edit the podcast on either their computer, a tablet, or a smartphone.
 Typically, the free software package Audacity, supported here at Duke, is used for recording and editing.

 Students will need to fill out a release form for public distribution of their work.
 In addition, students will need to get others not involved in the class that are recorded to sign a permission and release form for recording and webcasting.
 (Sample forms are located in Duke’s Scholarly Communications Toolkit.)